taylorhxu/taylorhxu.github.io/Year in Review.md

 ---

-As a huge music lover and list enthusiast, I started making playlists for my personal annual reviews.
+As a huge music lover and list enthusiast, I started making playlists for my personal annual reviews since 2012.

 2016